NHL playoff scenarios run the gamut of where, when and how

 “You’ve got to think about the longevity of guys’ careers and their health as well,” Foligno said.
 “Any idea is worth it at this point.
 But we’ve got to think about how we’re going to go ahead here and smartly both on the business side and the health side.”

+A person familiar with discussions told the AP the Buffalo Sabres’ two-rink downtown practice facility, and connected to their home arena and full-service hotel, has also been mentioned among the numerous options raised.
+The person spoke on the condition of anonymity because the talks are private.

+The Sabres sit 13th in the East and aren’t expected to qualify under most playoff scenarios.

-Jets coach Paul Maurice was on board for any scenario, so long as it means providing fans a distraction.
+Jets coach Paul Maurice was on board for any scenario, so long as it meant providing fans a distraction.

 “God, it’d be playoffs with fresh hockey players and it’d be pretty darn exciting,” Maurice said Monday.
 “We’d play anywhere.”